Introducing: B1B2 Travel Visas By Boundless

 • One passport-style photo of the U.S. citizen fiancé and one passport-style photo of the foreign partner

 After the form and supporting documents are filed at the appropriate address, USCIS will typically send a receipt notice within 30 days.
-USCIS may also send a Request for Evidence (RFE), if they need more information.
-Once the Form I-129F is approved, USCIS will send an approval notice.
+USCIS may also send a Request for Evidence (RFE) if they need more information.
+Once Form I-129F is approved, USCIS will send an approval notice.

 At this point, USCIS hands off the case to the U.S. Department of State.
 After the I-129F fiancé sponsorship form is approved, the sponsored fiancé will receive a notice from the U.S. Embassy in their home country, including the date and location of their visa interview and a list of required documents.